nerdingitout/oc-rbac-mt/README.md

 ![second user pods](https://user-images.githubusercontent.com/36239840/97107793-d496ba80-16e2-11eb-8ca8-71bf673a7b8d.JPG)

 ## Summary
-This marks the end of the tutorial in which you have demonstrated how multi-tenancy can be achieved using OpenShift Role Based Access Control and limiting Users to their specific Projects (namespaces).
+In this tutorial, you learned what Role Based Access Control is and how it can be achieved along with multitenancy.
+This tutorial demonstrated how to manage users, grant them different permissions to different projects and workloads and impersonate other users to perform different tasks.